joeromero/docs/content/sql_api/sql_api.md

 ```

-Alternatively, you can use the [GeoJSON specification](http://www.geojson.org/geojson-spec.html) for returning data from the API.
+Alternatively, you can use the [GeoJSON specification](http://www.geojson.org/geojson-spec.html) to return data from the API.
 To do so, simply supply the format parameter as GeoJSON:

 ```sql